windmill-labs/windmilldocs/blog/2023-10-16-qovery-case-study/index.md

 [Qovery](https://www.qovery.com/) is a modern infrastructure automation platform that simplifies the process of managing cloud infrastructure for DevOps, Platform and Engineering teams.
 It provides a set of tools and features that automate the provisioning, configuration, and management of infrastructure resources.

-For our daily operations, we need crucial automations (mostly ETLs triggered on a schedule) that cannot be handled by single softwares as our constraints are too specific.
+As software, many of our operations require taking into account a large set of data.
+This implies crucial automations (mostly ETLs triggered on a schedule) that cannot be handled by single softwares as our constraints are too specific.
 Therefore, we built several workflows with Airflow.

 However, Airflow quickly became frustrating because ...

 // Ruben or Romaric to write issues with Airflow

 Windmill has been able to cover all these needs.
-We use Windmill as a platform to build, schedule, and monitor all of our scripts & flows.
-They offer a clear DX for code editing and permission management.
+We use Windmill as a platform to build, [schedule](/docs/core_concepts/scheduling), and monitor all of our scripts & flows.
+They offer a clear DX for code editing, [permission management](/docs/core_concepts/roles_and_permissions) and [error handling](/docs/core_concepts/error_handling).
 Additionally, they have an active community and responsive team.

 Below are some use cases that we have built on Windmill.